Samuel Usque

-Samuel Usque (Lisbon, c.1500 - after 1555 in Italy or Palestine) was a Portuguese converso Jewish author who settled in Ferrara.
+Samuel Usque (Lisbon, c.1500 - after 1555 in Italy or Ottoman Palestine) was a Portuguese converso Jewish author who settled in Ferrara.
+Usque was a trader.

 His major work is the Consolação às Tribulações de Israel ("Consolation for the Tribulations of Israel"), Ferrara, 1553.
-He appears to be the only one of the contemporaries of Solomon ibn Verga to have made use of the latter's Sceptre of Judah.
+He appears to be the only one of the contemporaries of Solomon ibn Verga to have made use of the latter's Scepter of Judah.
+Usque makes a connection between forcible conversion and the rise of Protestantism.
+His work depicts the Inquisition as a monster threatening Europe, indicating common cause between Portuguese Jews and the Netherlands.
+He bemoans the persecution and expulsion suffered by Jewish communities, and expresses his hope to reach the Holy Land.

 He is credited with coining the epithet "Mother of Israel" (Judaeo-Spanish: Madre de Israel) for the Greek city of Thessaloniki.